felix-hilden/sphinx-codeautolink/docs/src/reference.rst

    Type: ``bool``.
 Issue warning when failing to resolve the canonical location of an object that a code element references.
 Defaults to :code:`False`.

+.. confval:: codeautolink_warn_on_no_backreference

+   Type: ``bool``.
+Issue warning when no backreference could be found from reference documentation using the :rst:dir:`autolink-examples` table.
+   This highlights objects for which no tutorial, example or how-to exists.
+   Defaults to :code:`False`.

 Directives
 ----------
 .. rst:directive:: .. autolink-examples:: object